erroronline1/caro/readme.md

 You can, of course, decide to go the extra mile and apply any additional filter, e.g. to omit products you will not use anyway, speed up the import for next time by leaving out products that did not fit incorporation, etc.

-### Sample check and expiry dates
+### Sample check, expiry dates and special attention
-*modify.add* and *modify.conditional* detect trading goods for the MDR §14 sample check and flag an expiry date attribute. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
+*modify.add* and *modify.conditional* detect trading goods for the MDR §14 sample check and flag an expiry date attribute or special attention. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
 If all products qualify as trading goods *add* trading_good as 1 and omit *conditional*.
 If none qualify skip this, as trading_good is set to 0 by default.
-Same applies to expiry dates.
+Same applies to expiry dates and special attention.

 You can as well define all products as trading goods and set to 0 conditionally if this filter is easier formulate.
-Same applies to expiry dates.
+Same applies to expiry dates and required special attention.

+*special_attention* will be displayed within approved orders and is intended to inform about required batch number allocation for products with skin contact by default.
+This can be customized to anything within the language file.

 [Content](#content)